New Mexico IOLTA Compliance: Trust Account Rules & Requirements

 | Record Retention Period | 5 years |

-| Overdraft Notification | Required — overdraft notification to Supreme Court of New Mexico |
+| Overdraft Notification | Required — bank must report to the Disciplinary Board |

-| Interest Remittance | To New Mexico IOLTA Fund |
+| Interest Remittance | To the New Mexico IOLTA program |

 | Client Ledger | Required — individual ledger per matter |